 In the high energy regime one expects the onset of asymptotic freedom and the perturbative predictions should coincide fairly well with the form factor curves.
-This is indeed the case as can be seen in figure 3.
-What is shown is the Fourier transform $I(p^2)$ of the 2-point function of the Noether current, computed once in 2-loop PT and once via (7) by truncation of the form factor series.
-In performing the integral transformation (7) one can see that accurate results for $\rho(\mu)$ in the region $2 \lesssim \mu \lesssim 10^5$ produce accurate results for I(z) in the range $z \lesssim 10^4$.
-In the energy range $100 \lesssim \mu/m \lesssim 10^4$ the coincidence of the 2-loop PT curve and the 2+4+6-particle form factor curve indicates that the system is desribed well by 2-loop PT in this regime.
+This is indeed the case as can be seen in Fig. 3.
+What is shown is the Fourier transform $I(p^2)$ of the 2-point function of the Noether current, computed once in 2loop PT and once via (7) by truncation of the form factor series.
+In performing the integral transformation (7) one can see that accurate results for $\rho(\mu)$ in the region $2 \lesssim \mu \lesssim 10^5$ produce accurate results for I(z) in the range $z \leq 10^4$.
+In the energy range $100 \leq \mu/m \leq 10^4$ the coincidence of the 2-loop PT curve and the 2 + 4 + 6-particle form factor curve indicates that the system is described well by 2-loop PT in this regime.
 The result (17) for the intersection point μ_6 suggests that the deviation at yet larger energies can entirely be attributed to the truncation of the form factor series.
 Notice however that the onset of the (2-loop) perturbative regime occurs at much higher energies $\mu/m \gtrsim 100$ than is sometimes pretended in the 4-dimensional counterpart of this situation.
-Figure 4 is a magnification of the low energy region of figure 3, where non-perturbative effects are expected to become important.
+Fig. 4 is a magnification of the low energy region of Fig. 3, where non-perturbative effects are expected to become important.
+Here Monte Carlo simulations provide an alternative non-perturbative technique to probe the system [17,7].
+The simulations were made [7]

-Figure 3: Comparison: Form factor approach versus 2-loop perturbation theory; logplot of $I(p^2)$ against p/m.
+Fig. 3.
+Comparison: Form factor approach versus 2-loop perturbation theory; logplot of $I(p^2)$ against p/m.